STUDENT GUIDELINES TO HONORS PROJECT

 presenting the results to a panel of faculty

-presenting at the Scholars Forum to a more diverse audience
+presenting at the Honors Forum to a more diverse audience

 fielding questions from an audience